Troubleshooting Advanced Group Policy Management

 Cause: Either the GPO name is already in use or you lack permission to list the GPO.

 If the GPO name appears on the Controlled, Uncontrolled, or Pending tab, choose another name.
-If a GPO that was deployed is renamed but not yet redeployed, it will be displayed under its old name in the production environment.
-Therefore, the old name is still being used.
+If a GPO that has been deployed is renamed but not yet redeployed, it will be displayed under its old name in the production environment—therefore, the old name is still in use.
 Redeploy the GPO to update its name in the production environment and release that name for use by another GPO.

 If the GPO name does not appear on the Controlled, Uncontrolled, or Pending tab, you may lack permission to list the GPO.
 To request permission, contact an AGPM Administrator.